PedroTelesFCUP/Beam_weaver/README.md

 The set $\mathcal{G}_h$ contains only the targets for which head $h$ is active; inactive heads therefore do not contribute to the corresponding training loss.

-At the event level, taking the negative logarithm of the factorized event probability produces a sum over active heads, this provides a very convenient framework as it allows each head to be trained separatelt.
+At the event level, taking the negative logarithm of the factorized event probability produces a sum over active heads, this provides a very convenient framework as it allows each head to be trained separately.
 For a fixed target distribution, its entropy does not depend on the model parameters, so minimizing cross-entropy also minimizes KL divergence [1].

 | Symbol | Meaning |
 | :--- | :--- |